 The word “synesthesia” comes from the Greek words: “synth” (which means “together”) and “ethesia” (which means “perception).
 Synesthetes can often “see” music as colors when they hear it, and “taste” textures like “round” or “pointy” when they eat foods.

 Researchers are still unsure about how common synesthesia is.
-One 2006 study proposed that it occurs of the population.
+One 2006 study proposed that it occurs

 If you have synesthesia, you might notice that your senses tend to intertwine, giving your perceptions of the world an additional dimension.
 Perhaps every time you bite into a food, you also feel its geometric shape: round, sharp, or square.

 Maybe when you’re feeling emotional over a person you love, you can close your eyes and see certain colors playing at your field of vision.